GSDC Transformer: An Efficient and Effective Cue Fusion for Monocular Multi-Frame Depth Estimation: Methodology

 \subsubsection{Super Dynamic Scene Mask}

 To maintain our desired efficiency, a straightforward approach is to supplement full attention only to dynamic scenes.
 However, this approach heavily relies on an explicit semantic segmentation of dynamic scenes, necessitating a precise dynamic scene mask.
-In this section, our goal is to mitigate the impact of this shape prior.
+In this section, our goal is to mitigate the reliance on this precise shape prior.
 Inspired by the window local attention mechanism {\cite{liu2021swin}}, as shown in {Fig. \ref{fig3}}, we exploit windows to partition the dynamic scene mask ${{{\cal M}_t}}$ into a super dynamic scene mask ${{m_t}}$, where ${\kappa \times \kappa }$ tokens are grouped within each window to form a super token.
 Each super token is assigned a unified scene attribution as { Equ. (\ref{eq1})}.

 The super dynamic scene mask is designed to provide a quantal attribution for each super token, rather than representing the shape at the pixel level.
-This converting approach reduces the prediction burden of the model.
-Specifically, we utilize a lightweight U-Net {\cite{ronneberger2015u}} to predict ${{{\cal M}_t}}$ and convert it into ${{m_t}}$.
+This converting approach also reduces the prediction burden of the model.
+Specifically, we concatenate the target frame ${{{\cal I}_t}}$ and the pseudo cost volume ${{{\cal C}_t}}$, fed them into a lightweight U-Net {\cite{ronneberger2015u}} to predict ${{{\cal M}_t}}$, and convert it into ${{m_t}}$.
 As shown in {Fig. \ref{fig3}}, although the predicted dynamic scene mask may exhibit shape differences compared to the ground truth, it still provides an adequate number of super token candidates attributed to dynamic scenes.